 Research and Practice Statement

-I have developed multiple projects (participatory archives, games, films and installations) and interdisciplinary collaborations that thread this line of inquiry.
+My dissertation is part of a broader research agenda that engages with the use of temporality and fiction and media creation for anti-racist activism, and transnational feminism, based on women of color’s memory and critiques.
 For the Animating the Archives fellowship of the Los Angeles Woman’s Building I created an immersive multimedia piece that animated the work of the feminist performance art and activist collective called Sisters of Survival, active from 1981 to 1985.
 I also was part of the team that created Tracking Ida, an award winning educational alternate reality game inspired by the pioneering investigative journalism of Ida B. Wells in the 1890s.
 Student players uncover Ida B. Wells’ crusade against lynching by manipulating archives and historical artifacts, and use her strategies to investigate police and vigilante killings today.
 Another relevant experience was my master’s thesis, a participatory web based project called OcupaInss.com, which hosts the memories of a social movement organized by Nicaraguan youth to support the elderly in their plea for a pension from the government in Nicaragua.
-My current work in the United States serves as a testbed for different forms with the underlying assumption that these media based research methodologies can be transferable to other locations, specifically to Nicaragua, where I plan to do my dissertation.

 Jenkins, Henry, Thomas J Billard, Samantha Close, Yomna Elsayed, Michelle C. Forelle, Rogelio Lopez, and Emilia Yang.
 2017.
 “Participatory Politics.”
 In Keywords in Remix Studies, edited by Eduardo Navas, Owen Gallagher, and xtine burrough.
 New York, NY: Routledge.